Bereket-U/ChitChat/README.md

 - a "like" feature on each post
 - the ability to follow other users and filter the timeline by users you follow
-- profile picture display on the users posts
 - the ability to repost other users posts to your own profile
 - see what words are trending in other users posts